USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_build_library_intel_support_nc4.md

 module avail
 ```
 2. Load module environment for a compiler (Intel|GCC|PGI) and mpi package corresponding to that compiler (e.g. openmpi).
+Note, that mpirun is available with the intel 2024 compiler, so there isn't another module that needs to be loaded.

 ```
 module load intel/2024.2.1